Guillaume351/No-Reel-For-Instagram-Safari/README.md

 1. Clone this repository
 2. Open the project in Xcode (`xed "No Reel For Instagram.xcodeproj"`)
-3. Build and run the extension on macOS
+3. Build and run the extension on macOS or iOS (iPhone)

 ## Usage

-Once installed and enabled, the extension automatically hides reels and the other targeted modules across Instagram on your Mac.
+Once installed and enabled, the extension automatically hides reels and the other targeted modules across Instagram on your Mac or iPhone.
 Toggle features directly from the popup whenever you need to adjust what gets hidden—changes take effect immediately.

 To enable the extension:

 - **On macOS:** Open Safari → Settings (or Preferences) → Extensions and enable "No Reel For Instagram".
+- **On iPhone:** Open Settings → Safari → Extensions, enable "No Reel For Instagram", then allow access for `instagram.com`.

 ## Contributing